top of page

-Omelettes are the ultimate breakfast food; they're so quick and versatile!
-You can throw in any leftover veggies you have in your fridge and it makes a delicious, filling and nutritious breakfast!
-This omelette is full of healthy ingredients that are full of flavor!
+Omelets are the ultimate breakfast food; they’re so quick and versatile!
+You can throw in any leftover veggies you have in your fridge and it makes a delicious, filling, and nutritious breakfast!
+This Broccoli And Goat Cheese Omelet is full of healthy ingredients that are full of flavor!

-We recommend avoiding cows milk and butter unless you can ensure they are grass fed.
-The preference for grass fed dairy is because they contain omega 6 and omega 3 fatty acids, both of which are a necessary part of our diets.
-The near-perfect balance of these fatty acids in grass fed dairy help reduce cardiovascular and metabolic disease risks.
-Grass is a cow's natural food; however, cows that produce the majority of regular milk in the US are fed a mixture of corn and grains, which changes their body composition and can negatively affect our health.
-In addition, most milk on American farms is highly processed to homogenize and pasteurize it, and is also processed in a way that destroys many of its beneficial enzymes and vitamins.
-If you are unable to find grass fed dairy products, we recommend using plant-based alternatives.
+We recommend avoiding cows’ milk and butter unless you can ensure they are grass-fed.
+The preference for grass-fed dairy is because they contain omega 6 and omega 3 fatty acids, both of which are a necessary part of our diets.
+The near-perfect balance of these fatty acids in grass-fed dairy help reduce cardiovascular and metabolic disease risks.
+The grass is a cow’s natural food; however, cows that produce the majority of regular milk in the US are fed a mixture of corn and grains, which changes their body composition and can negatively affect our health.
+In addition, most milk on American farms is highly processed to homogenize and pasteurize it and is also processed in a way that destroys many of its beneficial enzymes and vitamins.
+If you are unable to find grass-fed dairy products, we recommend using plant-based alternatives.

 Basil has incredible health benefits, in addition to its delicious smell and its versatility in all cuisines.
-It contains high levels of vitamins A, C and K, iron, manganese and magnesium, all of which prevent cell damage from radiation and oxygen.
-It also adds a fresh twist to this omelette!
+It contains high levels of vitamins A, C, and K, iron, manganese, and magnesium, all of which prevent cell damage from radiation and oxygen.
+It also adds a fresh twist to this omelet!

 Prep Time: 5 mins